East Oak Hill

 • Mckinney

-Every local knows it for its swimming hole, but the only state park in Austin’s borders is also a hiker's dream.
+Every local knows it for its swimming hole, but the only state park in Austin’s city limits is also a hiker's dream.
 The three-trail system lets you choose your own adventure.
 History buffs will enjoy the Homestead Trail, which takes you to the ruins of namesake Thomas McKinney’s stone house and gristmill.
 Families with very young children should opt for the stroller-friendly Onion Creek Hike and Bike Trail, while introverts can travel along the less-popular Rock Shelter Trail, shaded by limestone cliffs.
-There are around nine miles of trails in total, and during quieter times, it’s advised to hike with a partner.
+With nine miles of trails in total, there’s plenty of ground to traverse.

 • Things to do